Scott Stapp

-Scott Stapp (born Anthony Scott Flippen; August 8, 1973) is an American singer and songwriter best known as the lead vocalist of the rock band Creed.
+Scott Anthony Stapp (born Anthony Scott Flippen; August 8, 1973) is an American singer and songwriter best known as the lead vocalist of the rock band Creed.
 He has also fronted Art of Anarchy and has released four solo albums.

 Stapp has received several accolades, including numerous RIAA certifications.
 Stapp and Creed bandmate Mark Tremonti won a Grammy Award for Best Rock Song in 2001 as the writers of the Creed song "With Arms Wide Open".
 In 2006, Hit Parader ranked Stapp as the 68th-greatest heavy metal vocalist.

+Early life and education

+Stapp was born Anthony Scott Flippen on August 8, 1973, in Orlando, Florida.
+He was raised by his mother, Lynda, and his stepfather, Steven Stapp, a dentist, whose surname he took.
+Artists that influenced him to pursue a music career includes Elvis Presley, U2, Def Leppard, and the Doors.
+He was influenced by Elvis Presley due to his mother being a big fan and got into the school choir by singing Elvis songs.
+His first ever performance was when he was nine years old, singing "Yesterday" by the Beatles at Bear Lake Elementary School in the auditorium.
+He graduated from Lake Highland Preparatory School.